The service marketplace opportunity

 A property management platform like Nestify would obviously require different onboarding steps, project management tools, and contract features compared to a marketplace for legal services such as UpCounsel.
 This is even more true for G2B service marketplaces that have to adhere to sector and country specific legislation.
 The below project management dashboard, for example, had to be custom built to manage and track various projects in a coherent and transparent manner across a sprawling public sector organisation.

-Notification system for upcoming meetings and project updates.
-Project creation includes features such as service provider invitations and meeting prompts.
 The meetings dashboard contains a scrollable ticker of upcoming meetings and a calendar view where new meetings can be added and details of scheduled meetings can be viewed.
 Advanced project search feature

 Houzz is another prime example of a successful service marketplace built with custom code, allowing them to tailor the platform to the specific needs of the target audience.
 The MVP site was coded by the founders themselves (one of whom was a lead software engineer at eBay) based on feedback from home renovation professionals and their customers.
 This played a big role in the platform’s rapid uptake: 350,000 organic users within the first year.